 This is once place where consultants can be extremely helpful.
 We have thousands of pages of operating plans already created, which can be cut down and customized to your business.

-Another crucial aspect of your application is the real estate.
+Another crucial aspect of your cannabis dispensary license application is the real estate.
 You need to find just the right property to house a cannabis business.
 This property should meet all the zoning requirements of your state, and local jurisdiction, and be suitable for the day-to-day needs of your business.
 But once you find that property, you also have to convince the owner to let you purchase or rent on a contingency.
 This is easier said than done, since many owners don’t want to wait around for months to see if your approved, but it is important.
 That last thing you want is to end up with a unusable property, if your cannabis license application is denied.

 Finding the real estate on contingency is one half of the battle, but then you will also need to get the local government to approve.
 Some jurisdictions have officials that just want to help applicants get going and start bringing in some tax revenue, but others are trying to slow things down and make things difficult.
 Finding real estate in an area that’s more friendly to cannabis business can make a big difference.